backups-obsidian/backup-obsidian-2/100 study-notes/102 AWS DVA/DynamoDB DVA.md

 		- ![[attachments/Pasted image 20220525160838.png]]

 > [!note]- For pagination we can either use `--page-size` or **use `--max-items` with `--starting-token`**.

+> [!question]- A company has a large Amazon DynamoDB table which they scan periodically so they can analyse several attributes.
+The scans are consuming a lot of provisioned throughput.
+What technique can a Developer use to *minimise the impact of the scan* on the table's provisioned throughput?
+> Set a **smaller page size** for the scan.

 ## DynamoDB Transactions
 - Coordinated, **all-or-nothing operations** (add/update/delete) to multiple items across one or more tables.